Carpenter ant: Kin recognition

 According to Hamilton's rule for relatedness, for relative-specific interactions to occur, such as kin altruism, a high level of relatedness is necessary between two individuals.
 Carpenter ants, like many social insect species, have mechanisms by which individuals determine whether others are nestmates or not.
 They are useful because they explain the presence or absence of altruistic behavior between individuals.
 They also act as evolutionary strategies to help prevent incest and promote kin selection.
 Social carpenter ants recognize their kin in many ways.
 These methods of recognition are largely chemical in nature, and include environmental odors, pheromones, "transferable labels", and labels from the queen that are distributed to and among nest members.
 Because they have a chemical basis for emission and recognition, odors are useful because many ants can detect such changes in their environment through their antennae.
-This allows acceptance of nestmates and rejection of non-nestmates.

 The process of recognition for carpenter ants requires two events.
 First, a cue must be present on a "donor animal".
 These cues are called "labels".
 Next, the receiving animal must be able to recognize and process the cue.
 In order for an individual carpenter ant to be recognized as a nestmate, it must, as an adult, go through specific interactions with older members of the nest.
 This process is also necessary in order for the ant to recognize and distinguish other individuals.
 If these interactions do not occur in the beginning of adult life, the ant will be unable to be distinguished as a nestmate and unable to distinguish nestmates.